 Lisa complained to us about the sale of her personal accident policy.
 She says she was led to believe she’d taken out a life insurance policy.

 We looked at the evidence from the time of the insurance sale.
-This showed that the policy was sold in one of the business’s branches.
-The business provided an original copy of the sales checklist they used, called a Personal Accident Plan.
-The checklist showed that the business didn’t give any advice about the suitability of the policy.
+This showed the policy was sold in one of the insurer’s branches.
+The insurer provided an original copy of the sales checklist they used, called a Personal Accident Plan.
+The checklist showed the insurer didn’t give any advice about the suitability of the policy.
 However, the key facts had been explained to Lisa and she’d been given a copy of the policy document and signed the checklist.

-We told Lisa we didn’t feel the policy had been mis-sold, so we didn’t have any basis to ask the business to refund her premiums.
+We felt the insurer had taken the appropriate steps, so we told Lisa we didn’t feel the policy had been mis-sold, and that we didn’t have any basis to ask the insurer to refund her premiums.